-For farmers to control and effectively manage their environmental footprint as depicted by the variables water, soil and nutrients, and GHG, they need an integrated tool which (1) quantifies the contribution or influence of individual variables in the integrated system, and (2) relate these to the financial results of the farm.
-This has been achieved by a systems dynamic model30 and accompanying app to assist farmers to calculate and monitor the impact of environmental variables on the economic outcome of their operations.
-The model and the app will combine as a hands-on tool for farmers to pro-actively engage environmental indicators with associated financial and economic costs and benefits.
-This will enable the farmer to provide inputs to key parameters of his/her operation, followed by real-time estimates of the impacts.
+For farmers to control and effectively manage their environmental footprint as depicted by the variables water, soil and nutrients, and GHG, they need an integrated tool which (1) quantifies the contribution or influence of individual variables in the integrated system, and (2) relates these to the financial results of the farm.
+To that effect, the above discussed systems dynamic model and accompanying web-based application have been developed to assist farmers to calculate and monitor the impact of water and other environmental variables on the economic outcome of their operations.
+The model and application enable the farmer to provide inputs to key parameters of his/her operation, followed by real-time estimates of the impacts.
 The farmer will thus be able to select an optimum management intervention from both a bio-physical and economic vantage point.
+For application see: https://assetresearch.org.za/on-farm-carbon-capture-and-storage-capacity.

 From a dairy processing perspective, organizations across South Africa have adopted a wide range of approaches to improve their water resilience and operational efficiencies.
 Dairy processing, along with many other agro-processing industries, requires a high net usage of water and in turn also contributes to higher effluent outputs.
 Depending on the process requirements, each factory or processing facility has unique opportunities for water use reduction, water recovery and re-use as well as effluent recovery and cleansing.
-Through technological advancements in the re-use of water as well as wastewater recovery and treatment, processors are driving down consumption while reducing the demand on municipal water supply systems.
+Through technological advancements in the re-use of water as well as wastewater recovery and treatment, processors are driving down consumption while reducing the demand on municipal water supply systems as suggested above.
+With respect to water intake (requirements) in factories, efficiency benchmarking results show that the industry is on par with international water use efficiencies, yielding benchmarks (litre water used/litre product produced) of 2.25 for milk, 1.5 for UHT milk, 2.25 for yoghurt, 3.00 for butter and 2.75 for cheese, or on average: 2.4L/L in 2022.